Dogs lick and even chew their paws now and then. Most of the time it’s nothing, just normal grooming.

 Broken Claws

-It’s best to cover it with a towel or bandage (broken dog’s nails usually bleed) and take your dog to the vet immediately.
+Wrap it in a towel or bandage, since broken nails usually bleed, and get your dog to the vet right away.

 Dry Skin